Depression And Sex: How Mental Health Affects Your Sex Life

 Visit your doctor

-While depression is a common cause of sexual dysfunction, visit your primary care physician (PCP) to address or eliminate physical causes.
+While depression is a common cause of sexual dysfunction, visit your primary care physician to address or eliminate physical causes.
 Consider getting a complete physical examination, including lab work and an evaluation of your family medical history.
 Communicate with your doctor about your symptoms and depression, and partner with them on the course of treatment.

-Some may find it difficult to talk openly about sex, particularly on topics of sexual dysfunction.
+Some individuals may find it difficult to talk openly about sex, particularly on topics of sexual dysfunction.
 However, your doctor is there to help.
 Whether they find a physical condition causing your lack of sex drive or eliminate physiological reasons altogether, they may recommend open communication with your therapist.

 Talk to your therapist

-Your therapist may address your decrease in sexual desire using psychotherapy practices like cognitive-behavioral therapy (CBT) with the goal of changing how you think about sex and your relationship with your sexuality or helping you work through experiences that may have changed your views of sex.
+Your therapist may address your decrease in sexual desire using psychotherapy practices like cognitive behavioral therapy (CBT) with the goal of changing how you think about sex and your relationship with your sexuality or helping you work through experiences that may have changed your views of sex.
 If applicable, your mental health professional may partner with your primary care provider or psychiatrist to provide information to help your doctors manage your medication.

 Consider couples therapy

 Couples therapy can effectively address and resolve sexual intimacy challenges, with research indicating a positive impact on around 70% of couples who adhere to treatment.
-Couples often find it easier to communicate openly with the mediation of a mental health professional, not only about thoughts and feelings but sexual desire and interaction.
+Couples often find it easier to communicate openly with the mediation of a mental health professional, not only about thoughts and feelings but also about sexual desire and interaction.
 A relationship therapist can help the couple uncover the root causes of their relationship difficulties, actively listen to each other’s perspectives, and learn how to understand them in a nurturing way.

 Therapists specializing in helping couples often use the same or similar methods of treatment that individual therapists employ.
-One of the most common is cognitive-behavioral therapy (CBT).
+One of the most common is cognitive behavioral therapy (CBT).
 However, couples can also use modalities tailored explicitly to relationship dynamics, such as emotionally focused therapy (EFT) or sex therapy, which involves discussing sex openly regarding mental health.

 Getty